HATS-38 b and WASP-139 b join a growing group of hot Neptunes on polar orbits: Observations

 \subsection{Observatoire Moana Photometry}

 Simultaneously with ESPRESSO observations, we observed the transit of HATS-38 b using the station of the Observatoire Moana located in El Sauce (ES) Observatory in Chile.
 Observatoire Moana is a global network of small-aperture robotic optical telescopes.
 The ES station consists of a 0.6 m CDK robotic telescope coupled to an Andor iKon-L 936 deep depletion 2k $\times$ 2k CCD with a scale of 0.67$^{\prime\prime}$ per pixel.
-For these observations, we used a Sloan $r'$ filter, and the exposure time was set to 80 s.
+For these observations, we used a Sloan $r'$ filter, and the exposure time was set to 74 s.
+Data reduction was done using a dedicated pipeline that automatically performs the CCD reduction steps, followed by the measurement of the aperture photometry for the brightest stars in the field.
+The pipeline also generates the differential light curve of the target star by identifying the optimal comparison stars based on color, brightness, and proximity to the target.
 The MOANA/ES light curve is shown in panel h of Figure \ref{fig:HATS38}, along with the best model.